radius-project/docs/docs/content/guides/author-apps/portable-resources/howto-author-portable-resources/index.md

 ## Step 2: Add a container

 In your Bicep file `app.bicep`, add a container resource that will connect to the Redis cache.
-Note the connection to the Redis cache automatically injects connection-related enivronment variables into the container.
+Note the connection to the Redis cache automatically injects connection-related environment variables into the container.
 Optionally, you can also manually access properties and set environment variables based on your portable resource values.

 {{< rad file="snippets/app-redis-manual.bicep" embed=true marker="//CONTAINER" >}}